aws-samples/generative-bi-using-rag/README.md

 change the password 'XXXXXX' to hashed password

-Use the python code below to generate XXXXXX
+Use the python code below to generate XXXXXX.
+We need python 3.8 and up to run the code below:
 ```python
 from streamlit_authenticator.utilities.hasher import Hasher
 hashed_passwords = Hasher(['abc', 'def']).generate()